PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_signal.md

 In the case of chemotaxis, *E. coli* has receptor proteins that detect attractants such as glucose by binding to and forming a complex with these attractant **ligands**.
 (The cell also contains receptors to detect repellents, but we will focus primarily on attractants.)
 In this lesson, we will discuss how the bacterium is able to detect this molecular signal; in the next lesson, we focus on how the bacterium can convert the detected signal into an internal sequence of reactions that lead to a change in movement.
 See the figure below for a high-level overview of this process.

 ![image-center](../assets/images/chemotaxis_signal.png){: .align-center}
-<figcaption>An overview of the signaling pathway of chemotaxis.
+An overview of the signaling pathway of chemotaxis.
 The red circles represent attractant ligands(L).
 When ligands bind to receptors, this signal is transduced via a series of enzymes, and finally influences the rotation direction of a flagellum.
-We discuss how this response is achieved in a later lesson.</figcaption>
+We discuss how this response is achieved in a later lesson.
+{: style="font-size: medium;"}

 ## Modeling ligand-receptor dynamics